Michael Gerhardt

-Michael J. Gerhardt is the Samuel Ashe Distinguished Professor of Constitutional Law at the University of North Carolina School of Law in Chapel Hill.
-He is also the director of the Center on Law and Government at the University of North Carolina at Chapel Hill and is an expert on constitutional law, separation of powers, and the legislative process.
+Michael J. Gerhardt (born 1956) is the Samuel Ashe Distinguished Professor of Constitutional Law at the University of North Carolina School of Law in Chapel Hill.
+He is director of the Center on Law and Government at the University of North Carolina at Chapel Hill and considered an expert on constitutional law, separation of powers, and the legislative process.
 He is a Scholar in Residence at the National Constitution Center and visiting scholar at the University of Pennsylvania Law School.

 On December 2, 2019, it was announced that Gerhardt would testify before the House Judiciary Committee regarding the constitutional grounds for presidential impeachment in the impeachment inquiry against Donald Trump.

-Education and early career
+Early life and education

-Gerhardt was born in 1956 in Madison, Wisconsin and grew up in Mobile, Alabama, where he attended UMS-Wright and was ranked second in the state in junior tennis.
+Gerhardt was born in 1956 in Madison, Wisconsin, and grew up in Mobile, Alabama, where he attended UMS-Wright and was ranked second in the state in junior tennis.
 He is a cum laude graduate of Yale University (B.A., 1978), attended graduate school at the London School of Economics (M.Sc., 1979), and graduated from the University of Chicago Law School (J.D., 1982).
 Gerhardt is Jewish.

-Gerhardt served as a clerk for Chief Judge Robert McRae of the United States District Court for the Western District of Tennessee (1982-1983) and Judge Gilbert Merritt of the United States Court of Appeals for the Sixth Circuit from 1983 to 1984.
-After his clerkships, he served as deputy media director of Al Gore’s Senate campaign.
-Gerhardt then worked for two law firms in Washington, D.C. and Atlanta.
+Gerhardt served as a clerk for Chief Judge Robert McRae of the United States District Court for the Western District of Tennessee (1982–1983) and Judge Gilbert Merritt of the United States Court of Appeals for the Sixth Circuit from 1983 to 1984.
+After his clerkships, he served as deputy media director of Al Gore's Senate campaign.
+Gerhardt then worked for two law firms in Washington, D.C., and Atlanta.